Starfox64/FoxedBot/README.md

 >- Open the command-line, navigate to the SteamBot's installation folder and enter this command:
 ```
 npm install
+/* If you have issues on Linux use the following command */
+npm install --unsafe-perm
 ```
 >- Open **config/settingg.js** with your favorite text editor
 >- Configure the SteamBot to suit your needs